LivingLegacyMedia/vowbound/chapter_09.md

 They rode back to Arvenstead three days later.
 Torin was well enough to travel, though he still struggled with basic concepts.
 He kept asking Mira who she was, then apologizing when she told him—as if he knew he should remember but couldn't quite grasp why it mattered.

 "I'm your sister," Mira said for the hundredth time, her voice patient despite the tears in her eyes.
 "We grew up together.
 You used to protect me from bullies.
-You taught me to climb trees."
+You'd sneak me extra bread when Mother wasn't looking."

-"Trees," Torin repeated.
-"I know what those are.
-Tall plants.
-They have leaves."
-He smiled, pleased with himself for remembering.
-Then the smile faded.
-"But I don't remember climbing them.
-I don't remember why I would have wanted to."
+"Mother," Torin repeated slowly.
+"I know I should know who that is.
+Someone important."
+He frowned.
+"But I don't remember her face.
+I don't remember why she mattered."

 "You'll remember," Mira promised.
 "We'll help you.
 It just takes time."